-You can connect the EPSON DC-06 document camera to your projector's USB-A (PowerLite 1940W/1950/1960) or document camera (PowerLite 1945W/1955/1965) port to project images viewed by the camera.
+You can connect the EPSON DC-06 document camera to your projector's USB TypeA port to project images viewed by the camera.

 Note: For additional features supported by software, connect the EPSON DC-06 document camera to your computer instead of the projector.
 You may be able to connect different EPSON document camera models to your projector's Computer port.
 See the document camera's manual for instructions.